 Chair: Jo Kaye (Network Rail)

-Attendees: Alan Pilbeam (Abellio), Andy Course (Eversholt Rail), Chantal Pagram (Go-Ahead), Chris Kimberley (HS2), David Lowrie (Keolis), Gary Cooper (RDG and National Task Force), Graeme Hampshire (Stagecoach), James Drury (Digital Railway), Jeremy Long (MTR), Jon Dunster (Virgin Trains), Jonathan Pugh (Network Rail), Lindsay Durham (Freightliner), Mark Havenhand (RDG), Mark Phillips (RSSB), Nigel Jones (DB), Paul Furze-Waddock (National Express), Peter Loosley (RIA), Roger Cobbe (Arriva Trains), Russell Evans (First Group), Seb Gordon (RDG), Stuart White (Department for Transport)
+Attendees: Alan Pilbeam (Abellio), Andy Course (Eversholt Rail), Chantal Pagram (Go-Ahead), Chris Kimberley (HS2), Chris Lawrence (RSSB), David Lowrie (Keolis), Graeme Hampshire (Stagecoach), James Drury (Digital Railway), Jeremy Long (MTR), Jon Dunster (Virgin Trains), Jonathan Pugh (Network Rail), Lindsay Durham (Freightliner), Mark Havenhand (RDG), Nigel Jones (DB), Paul Furze-Waddock (National Express), Peter Loosley (RIA), Roger Cobbe (Arriva Trains), Russell Evans (First Group), Seb Gordon (RDG), Stuart White (Department for Transport)